The Delivery Engine Speed

 Sending emails can be a slow process, specially if the mail service is slow.
 So Newsletter must check if the process is reaching the PHP execution timeout and stop it self to avoid problems.
 You can see if that is happening, enabling on diagnostic panel the main log at info level and look at the log files for a “time limit reached” line.

-If the general speed of your server can support 100 email every 5 minutes, even if you raise the engine speed that is your top limit.
+If the general performance of your server can support 100 email every 5 minutes, even if you raise the engine speed that is your top limit.
 Nothing else can be do than changing the server.
+Server performances are determined by CPU, memory, network speed, disk speed and so on.

 Is your blog ready to send email?